Ismayilli District

 Ismayilli District (İsmayıllı rayonu) is one of the 66 districts of Azerbaijan.
 It is located in the north of the country, in the Mountainous Shirvan Economic Region.
-The district borders the districts of Qabala, Quba, Goychay, Kurdamir, Agsu, Shamakhi, and the Russian Republic of Dagestan.
+The district borders the districts of Qabala, Quba, Goychay, Kurdamir, Agsu, and Shamakhi.
 Its capital and largest city is Ismayilli.
 As of 2020, the district had a population of 87,400.
 It is believed that this district was named after a highly respected elder and philanthropist in the community, Ismayil Baghiyev.